NoobishSVK/NoobishSVK/README.md

 # Welcome to my GitHub profile! ⚡

 Hello, and welcome to my portfolio!
-My name is **Marek Farkaš** (you can call me Noobish though!) and I am a jack of all trades IT person, however I specialize in front-end web development.
+My name is **Marek Farkaš** (you can call me Noobish though!) and I am a jack of all trades IT person, however I specialize in front-end web & desktop app development using raw HTML/CSS/JS, Electron & NodeJS.

 I hope you enjoy exploring my GitHub profile, and if you have any questions or would like to work with me, please don't hesitate to [contact me](#contact).
 I'm always open to new opportunities and challenges, and I'd love to hear from you! 🤗